 The launch date for the second Skylab crew had been advanced from 8 August to 27 July.

-The launch date for the second Skylab crew had been advanced from 8 August to 27 July.
+Background: The launch date for the second Skylab crew had been advanced from 8 August to 27 July.
 Skylab programme director William Schneider, announcing the move on Friday (1 JUNE), said he considered it prudent because the space station had been "exposed to unexpected usage".